NEVER connect an ignition feed directly to a Raspberry Pi GPIO Pin. You will destroy the Pi.

 There are also certain settings from the SDC.ini file that may be updated while the application is running (such as the last displayed page).
 These are held in memory and are written to disk when the application shuts down.
 Obviously if you simply cut the power, these settings won’t be saved.

-Controlled shutdown requires the use of an SDC I/O hat or other similar implementation.
+Controlled shutdown requires the use of an SDC I/O hat.

 Proper Application Termination